Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 - **Documentation Reference:**
   [Azure App Service Documentation](https://learn.microsoft.com/en-us/azure/app-service/)

+- **Key Points**:
+  - App Service is ideal for web applications and APIs
+  - Supports multiple programming languages and frameworks
+  - Built-in CI/CD integration simplifies deployment
+  - Automatic scaling based on demand
+  - Free tier available for development and testing
+  - Integrated with Azure ecosystem for databases and services

 #### Azure Functions

   Azure `Functions` is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.